 3.4.
 Statistical concepts and definitions

-Employment: People aged 16 and more that have worked at least one hour for payment in money or kind or for a profit to the enterprise in the reference week.
-Also are considered as employed people temporarily absent from work, for example due to sickness or holiday, provided the presumption of their job is expected.
+Employment: People aged 16 and over that have worked at least one hour for payment in money or kind or for a profit in their own business in the reference week.
+Individuals who are temporarily absent from work, e.g. due to illness or holiday, are also considered employed, provided they are expected to return to their job.
 All persons in employment are considered, including working proprietors and unpaid family workers.

 For employed persons the following main variables are measured: occupation, activity of the local unit, professional status, type of contract, hours worked in the reference week.